CIC Insurance Group – Microinsurance Growth & Sustainability Report

 According to a report by the Rural and Urban Private Hospitals Association of Kenya (RUPHA), over 91% of healthcare facilities linked to SHA were in financial distress, describing the situation as a “financial ICU.”
 Facilities, especially lower-tier hospitals (level 2 and 3), reported that they were unable to meet basic operational expenses.
 This scenario leads to reduced service quality, rationed care, or outright denial of critical health services for patients.

-SHA FAQs | Answers to common questions about Social Health Authority |
+Answers to common questions about Social Health Authority

 B. The Legal and Debt Burden